 Restoration of an injured site typically involves a planning phase and an implementation phase.
-A programmatic RP will assist NPS during the planning phase of future reef restoration projects by guiding the selection of preferred restoration actions.
-In addition, preparing a programmatic RP will enable the NPS to determine the need for actions more rapidly after an injury, thus assisting in timely implementation of necessary restoration.
+A programmatic Plan will assist NPS during the planning phase of future reef restoration projects by guiding the selection of preferred restoration actions.
+In addition, preparing a programmatic Plan will enable the NPS to determine the need for actions more rapidly after an injury, thus assisting in timely implementation of necessary restoration.
 Furthermore, timely implementation of restoration projects in BISC can prevent injuries from expanding in size or increasing in severity and ensure site conditions necessary to expedite recovery to pre-incident conditions.

 If the proposed action, a programmatic approach, were implemented, then prior to implementing restoration actions at any injury site within BISC, NPS would undertake an evaluation process to identify the appropriate restoration actions.
 That evaluation process would include a resource injury assessment performed by Park biologists to characterize and quantify the injuries and the loss of services that the injured resources had provided.
 Once the resource injury assessment is complete, Park biologists would use the "toolbox" to determine which restoration actions are appropriate for the specific conditions at the injury site.
-A site-specific RP would then be developed that specifies the restoration actions and methods to be used.
-Appendix A contains additional information related to the process of developing site-specific RPs for coral reef restoration.
+A site-specific Restoration Plan would then be developed that specifies the restoration actions and methods to be used.
+A monitoring plan to evaluate restoration progress is included in each site-specific restoration plan developed following a vessel grounding.
+Detailed monitoring plans are based upon site-specific restoration objectives.
+Appendix A contains additional information related to the process of developing site-specific Restoration Plans for coral reef restoration.